shyamo/image-metadata-cleaner/README.md

 # Image Metadata Cleaner
  Images contain a lot of metadata which you may not be aware of.
-This tool strips out all that metadata linked to the image and create a new one in the same folder.
+This tool strips out all that metadata linked to the image and creates a new image in the same folder.
 Please see https://www.exiftool.org/TagNames/EXIF.html for list of potential metadata that could be in your image.

  **Dependancies**:
  ```